SharanSingh505/doodleApp/README.md

 Overview

 - This application is a simple doodle/drawing tool built for Android phones and tablets.
-It is implemented entirely using Jetpack Compose, without any XML layouts or traditional custom View-based onDraw() methods.
+It is implemented entirely using Jetpack Compose, without any XML layouts or traditional custom View based onDraw() methods.

 The goal of this assignment prototype is to demonstrate an understanding of: